metadatacenter/cedar-artifact-library/README.md

 This will read a JSON-Schema-based template and convert it into a YAML file.
 If the optional -x argument is present then a full YAML rendering of the artifact is generated; otherwise a compact form is produced.

+If the `-y` option is omitted the YAML is written to the console.

 Other file-base options include are `-esf` for element schema artifacts, and `-fsf` for field schema artifacts.

 To generate a YAML file from a CEDAR template stored on the main CEDAR system: